vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

     Unreleased blueprints that have custom form will be automatically released with version 1.

 !!! note
-    To import / export custom forms and/or icons you have to specify the associated catalog-item name in ```catalog-item``` tag.
-The naming convention for this is SOURCE_NAME__CATALOG_ITEM_NAME
+    To import / export custom forms and/or icons, you need to specify the associated catalog-item name in `catalog-item` category.
+The naming convention for this is `CONTENT_SOURCE_NAME__CATALOG_ITEM_NAME`.

-    The integration endpoint data for each workflow that is associated with the content source will be updated as well with the one fetched from the {{ products.vra_9_short_name }} server.
+    The integration endpoint data for each Orchestrator workflow that is associated with the content source is also updated with the one fetched from the {{ products.vra_9_short_name }} server.

 ### ID handling

-Relying on ids exported by Build Tools for VMware Aria should not happen.
-Build Tools for VMware Aria will remove where needed such ids or in some cases data will be fetched from the remote server, modified in flight and pushed to the server ( in cases where an import is needed ).
+You should not rely on IDs exported by {{ general.bta_name }}.
+Where needed, {{ general.bta_name }} removes such IDs or in some cases, it fetches data from the remote server, modifies it in flight, and pushes to the server (in cases where an import is needed).

 ### Single Project And Single Organization

-When working with vra-ng project type, each generated project is intended to work with **only one project and one organization**.
-In a case where more are needed, you must generate multiple projects.
+When working with the `vra-ng` project type, each project that you generate is intended to work with *a single project and a single organization only*.
+In case you need to work with more that one project or organization, you need to generate a separate Maven project for each of them.

-For every object type that contains `organization` or `projectId` key in the JSON definition (e.g. Policies) the following behavior applies:
+For every object type that contains the `organization` or the `projectId` key in the JSON definition (such as policies), the following behavior applies.

-- if the JSON definition contains `projectId` key and value defined, the value is replaced by the project defined in (based on import mechanism used):
+- If the JSON definition contains the `projectId` key with a value, the value is replaced by the project defined in one of the following sources (based on import mechanism that you use).
-    - `<vrang.project.name>` from the selected `settings.xml` Maven profile.
+    - The `<vrang.project.name>` attribute from the `settings.xml` Maven profile that you are using.
-    - `vrang_project_name` provided to the `installer` script.
+    - The `vrang_project_name` property that you provide to the `installer` script.
-- if the JSON definition contains `organization` key and value defined, the object is imported with the option of `Available for any project` or `Organization` enabled for the specific organization (the exact option name differentiates in UI based on product version) defined in (based on import mechanism used):
+- If the JSON definition contains the `organization` key with a value, the object is imported with the scope option **Available for any project** or **Organization** (the exact option name differs in the user interface of based on product version) defined in one of the following sources (based on import mechanism that you use).
-    - `<vrang.org.name>` from the selected `settings.xml` Maven profile.
+    - The `<vrang.org.name>` attribute from the `settings.xml` Maven profile that you are using.
-    - `vrang_org_name` provided to the `installer` script.
+    - The `vrang_org_name` property that you provide to the `installer` script.

 ## Environment Connection Parameters

-The following need to be added to the profile that you intend to use:
+You need to add the following configurations to the Maven profile from the settings.xml file that you intend to use for a project.

 ``` xml
 <!-- (1)! -->